Where to Sell Diamond Ring | Diamond Ring Buyer – Las Vegas, NV

 The setting of a diamond serves two purposes: to shield the diamond from damage and highlight its elegance.
 There are three different settings to choose from, each with varying levels of protection.

-- Prong.
-The diamond is usually held in place by four to six prongs.
-One popular setting is called solitaire, which refers to a setting where the prongs secure only one stone.
+- Prong – The diamond is usually held in place by four to six prongs.
+The solitaire setting is one of the most popular diamond ring settings.

 We are open from 9 a.m. to 6 p.m. every day of the year.
 Visit us at Nevada Coin Mart®, 4065 S. Jones Blvd, Las Vegas, NV 89103, or call us at 702-998-4000 for more details.